 Safety is a top priority at Casa Kids.
-Our furniture is manufactured entirely in our woodshop in Brooklyn, allowing us to control the process from start to finish.
+Our furniture is manufactured entirely in our woodshop in Brooklyn, (except the few items in the Essentials Collection) allowing us to control the process from start to finish.
 This guarantees that we oversee the materials that go into our projects, the safety and well-being of our workers and the quality of the furniture we produce.
 All of our products meet or exceed the U.S. mandatory and voluntary safety standards developed by the ASTM.
 Our philosophy regarding safety goes far beyond compliance with standards.
 Many of the safety-conscious design modifications we make come from the fact that we have been observing and receiving feedback from families for years.
 We know that kids climb in areas that aren’t always stairs, we know they like to yank on bookshelves - and we have shaped our designs to accommodate those wandering imaginations.
 We also round every edge and install rails that are higher than what regulation demands.

 Bunk and Loft Beds: A bed is defined as a bunk or loft bed when its mattress foundation sits 30” or higher above the ground.
 Accidents and injuries associated with bunk beds are typically more severe than those associated with conventional beds for the simple reason that behavior that might be risky close to the ground is riskier on an elevated platform of any kind.
-Bunk bed injuries most commonly result from falls.
+Bunk bed injuries most commonly result from falls and entrapment.
 To mitigate these risks, we encourage parents to be mindful of the dangers and to prevent their children from playing or wrestling on or jumping off the beds.
 Children younger than six should not be allowed on upper bunks and night lights are recommended to help children see ladders or stairs at night.
 Our beds are strong and safe, and exceed safety standards set by the ASTM, but parents should be vigilant in monitoring their children’s interaction with the furniture, particularly if younger siblings are sharing a room with an older child.
 If you are considering a loft or bunk bed for your child, there are many standards that the bed you choose should meet.
 An elevated bed should always have rails on all four sides; the width of the upper entrance to the bed should never be more than 15”; there should be at least 5” of railing above the top of a mattress; and rail openings should be no more than 3 ¼” wide.
 All of our beds meet these standards.
 We also take extra measures to ensure that our beds are as safe as they can be: we often install carpet on stairs to give kids more traction as they go up and down; we design stairs that are the appropriate height for kids’ shorter legs; our rails are significantly higher than required to mitigate the risk of falls; and we round the edges on all of our beds and components.
 Cut outs incorporated into many of our beds are not simply a design element, they also provide extra handles for children to grip.
 When we install beds or design custom rooms, we always recommend that stairs be positioned in the corner of a room so that they are sandwiched between the head or footboard and wall for added safety.
 When this isn’t possible, we build guardrails.
 We know parents like to cuddle in bunks and lofts, too, so we build extremely strong mattress supports that can accommodate the weight of both parent and child.
 We like to remind our customers that the screws on our bunk and loft beds may require tightening from time to time.
 We recommend that once a year (back to school time is an easy time to remember), parents check the screws at the headboard and footboard to make sure they are snug.
 If any tightening is required, it’s easy to do and we provide an allen key for this purpose.
 All of our screw hardware is metal into metal, rather than metal into wood, so that there is never any stripping over time.
 If you have purchased one of our beds secondhand and the assembly instructions or any hardware is missing, please contact us so that we can assist you in making your new bed as safe as possible for your child.
 Check here for more information on bunk bed safety.